AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

     :material-location-enter: **Parameter** `name`
     :    The name of event to trigger.

     :material-location-enter: **Parameter** `entity`
     :    The entity on which trigger the event.

+    :material-keyboard-return: **Return**
+    :    An `EventCanceler` object which may be used to cancel the execution of the event.

+!!! function "[[nodiscard]] virtual EventCanceler Trigger(AmEventID id, const Entity&amp; entity) const = 0"

+    Triggers the event associated to the given ID.

+    !!! tip
+         Triggering an event with its `EventHandle` is faster than using the event ID as using the ID requires an internal lookup.

+    :material-location-enter: **Parameter** `id`
+    :    The ID of event to trigger.

+    :material-location-enter: **Parameter** `entity`
+    :    The entity on which trigger the event.